 ¼ cup Cilantro Salsa or Tomatillo Salsa

 1. Trim the chicken, removing all fat and membrane.
-Rinse, pat dry, and evenly sprinkle with rub, rubbing it into the surface of the chicken.
+Rinse, pat dr, and evely sprinkle with rub and rub into surfaces of chicken.
 Rinse the chard and cut into 2-inch-wide strips.
 Slice the onion in half lengthwise, then cut it crosswise into ½ inch wide strips.

-2. Grill the onion for about 3 minutes, just until the edges are somewhat blackened.
-Simultaneously grill the chicken breast for 4 minutes on each side or until firm when pressed.
-Grill the chard leaves slightly until wilted and soft.
-Or, preheat a large, heavy, well-seasoned skillet until hot.
+2. Preheat a large, heavy, well-seasoned skillet until hot.
 If necessary, spray the skillet with nonstick oil.
 Grill the onion for about 3 minutes; stir until the edges blacken somewhat.
 Stir and push the onions to the side and add the chicken breast.
 Cook for 4 minutes, then turn the chicken and cook for another 4 minutes.